Talking to Friends and Family about COVID-19 Vaccines

 Help them figure out why they might want to get the vaccine

-Many people have gotten vaccinated against COVID-19 because it will protect them from severe illness or hospitalization.
+Many people get vaccinated because it will protect them from severe illness or hospitalization.
 Others, however, are not as worried about their own health.
-Perhaps they are young and healthy but want the vaccine to avoid passing the infection on to others.
-Every person who chooses to get the vaccine must have a reason they believe in.
-Help your friend or family member find their reason.
+Perhaps they are young and healthy but want the vaccine to avoid passing infections on to more vulnerable people around them.

 Help them get vaccinated

 You might also offer to be available in the days after they get vaccinated in case they experience fatigue or other side effects.
-For people who are most worried about side effects, knowing that someone will be there to help them or their family could be the extra incentive they need.
+For people who are most worried about side effects, knowing that someone will be there to help them or their families could be the extra incentive they need.